josephpd3/CSCI416BlackjackProject/README.md

 ## Running Javascript

-### NOTE: Commands may differ in windows.
-Please refer to docs for node and grunt if there are issues, and remember to use the proper file-system directory separator.
+*NOTE: Commands may differ in Windows.
+Please refer to docs for node and grunt if there are issues, and remember to use the proper file-system directory separator.*

 For Javascript you will need `npm` installed globally along with `grunt`.